tangrams/tangram-docs/docs/Syntax-Reference/sources.md

 #### `generate_label_centroids`
 Optional _boolean_.
 Default is _false_.

 A toggle for creating labels at the centroids of polygons for non-tiled GeoJSON and TopoJSON sources.
+This parameter has no effect on tiled data sources.

 When set to `true` new _point_ geometries will be added to the data source, one located at the geometrical center (or "centroid") of every _polygon_.
 Each point will receive a [`{"label_placement" : "true"}`](../Overviews/Filters-Overview.md#label_placement) property which may be filtered against, as well as a copy of the associated feature's properties.